GlenSeeber/HttpServer/README.md

   - Working on features to read and respond to `POST` requests in branch `post`.

   - Threads are not used currently, and no network timeouts have been programmed in yet.
 That's high on the priority list after finishing POST functionality.

-## What's next:

-  - I need to make a decision about what I actually want the server to do.
-I don't know if I want to make a blog, or a forum, or a file saving service, or what.
-    - Once I do that I can hone in on specific features to add, and what I know I don't need.